MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 ### Remote session authentication

-If you haven't already enabled [single sign-on](#single-sign-on-sso) and users haven't saved their credentials locally, they'll also need to authenticate to the Cloud PC when launching a connection.
+If you haven't already enabled [single sign-on](#single-sign-on-sso) and users haven't saved their credentials locally, they also need to authenticate to the Cloud PC when launching a connection.

 #### Single sign-on (SSO)

-Single sign-on (SSO) allows the connection to skip the Cloud PC VM credential prompt and automatically sign the user in to Windows through Microsoft Entra authentication.
+Single sign-on (SSO) allows the connection to skip the Cloud PC credential prompt and automatically sign the user in to Windows through Microsoft Entra authentication.
 Microsoft Entra authentication provides other benefits including passwordless authentication and support for third-party identity providers.
 To get started, review the steps to [configure single sign-on](configure-single-sign-on.md).

 Without SSO, the client prompts users for their Cloud PC credentials for every connection.
 The only way to avoid being prompted is to save the credentials in the client.
 We recommend you only save credentials on secure devices to prevent other users from accessing your resources.

 ### In-session authentication

-Once you're connected to your Cloud PC, you may be prompted for authentication inside the session.
+After you connect to your Cloud PC, you may be prompted for authentication inside the session.
 This section explains how to use credentials other than username and password in this scenario.

 #### In-session passwordless authentication